NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Stolen Fate/Guardian Aluum.md

 * * *

 Aluums are powerful metal and stone constructs originally created by the Pactmasters to maintain order in Katapesh.
-The construction of each aluum includes the creation of an _[[Aluum Charm|Aluum Charm]]_, a brass pendant set with a blue crystal designed to control that particular construct.
+The construction of each aluum includes the creation of an _[[3-Rules/Character Building/Equipment/A/Aluum Charm|Aluum Charm]]_, a brass pendant set with a blue crystal designed to control that particular construct.
 The charm constructed at the same time as an aluum is called its linked charm.